Shining a spotlight on the teams behind the scenes

 Click on the play button above to watch colleagues thank our estates and facilities teams.

 Philip Griffiths, Director of Estates Optimisation, said: “We operate across a large and varied estate and it takes a huge team effort to keep everything running.
-While you may not always see this work happening, its impact is felt everywhere.
+While we may not always see this work happening, its impact is felt everywhere.

-I see first-hand the commitment, professionalism and pride you bring to your roles every day, often in challenging circumstances.
-The work you do makes a real and lasting difference to our patients, our colleagues and our services.”
+"I see first-hand the commitment, professionalism and pride our teams bring to their roles every day, often in challenging circumstances.
+The work they do makes a real and lasting difference to our patients, our colleagues and our services.”

 Josh Mancini, Team Manager, Adult Clinical Services, said: “Estates plays a vital role in keeping our early support service, Home First, operational.